-Field Impacts Mitigation Measures Responsible for Monitoring Indicator Frequency of Monitoring Cost and Implementation malcator Monitoring Funds C. Socioeconomic Existing Characteristics Road closure is not of 2 trees for every tree cut.
+Field Impacts Mitigation Measures Responsible for Implementation Monitoring Indicator Frequency of Monitoring Cost and Source of Funds Prohibit employees from poaching wildlife and cutting of trees for firewood.
+Implement compensatory plantation for trees lost at a rate of 2 trees for every tree cut.
 Maintain the saplings for the duration of contract.
-Prepare and implement a traffic Construction Traffic route Visual Cost for provisions for pedestrians and other forms of transport anticipated.
+C. Socioeconomi Existing provisions for pedestrians and other forms of transport Road closure is not anticipated.
 Hauling of construction materials and operation of equipment on-site can cause traffic problems.
 However, the proposed subproject will follow existing ROW alignment.
-The impacts are negative but short-term, site- specific within a relatively small area and reversible by mitigation measures. management plan (see Appendix 4 for sample) Plan transportation routes so that heavy vehicles do not use narrow local roads, except in the immediate vicinity of delivery sites.
+The impacts are negative but short-term, site- specific within a relatively small area and reversible by mitigation measures.
+Prepare and implement a traffic management plan (see Appendix 4 for sample) Plan transportation routes so that heavy vehicles do not use narrow local roads, except in the immediate vicinity of delivery sites.
 Maintain safe passage for vehicles and pedestrians throughout the construction period.
 Schedule truck deliveries of construction materials during periods of low traffic volume.
 Erect and maintain barricades, including signs, markings, flags and flagmen informing diversions and alternative routes when required.
 Notify affected sensitive receptors by providing sign boards informing nature and duration of construction activities and contact numbers for concerns/complaints.
 Leave spaces for access between mounds of soil.
 Provide walkways and metal sheets where required to maintain access across for people and vehicles.
-Increase workforce in front of critical areas such as institutions, place of worship, business establishment, hospitals, and schools.
-Contractor during construction works including number of permanent signages, barricades and flagmen on worksite as per Traffic Management Plan (see Appendix 4 for sample); Number of complaints from sensitive receptors; Number of signages placed at project location Number of walkways, signages, and metal sheets placed at project location inspection by PIU and supervision consultants on monthly basis Frequency and sampling sites to be finalized during detailed design stage and final location of) subproject components implementation of mitigation measures responsibility of contractor.
+Contractor Traffic route during construction works including number of permanent signages, barricades and flagmen on worksite as per Traffic Management Plan (see Appendix 4 for sample); Number of complaints from sensitive receptors; Number of signages placed at project location Number of walkways, signages, and metal sheets placed at project location Visual inspection by PIU and supervision consultants on monthly basis Frequency and sampling sites to be finalized during detailed design stage and final location of) subproject components Cost for implementation of mitigation measures responsibility of contractor.